Department of Regional Australia, Local Government, Arts and Sport

 The Department of Regional Australia, Local Government, Arts and Sport was an Australian government department.
 It was formed in December 2011, absorbing the former Department of Regional Australia, Regional Development and Local Government along with Arts and Sport functions from the Department of the Prime Minister and Cabinet.
 The department was abolished in September 2013 with its functions moved to other Australian Government departments.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements, in the Department's annual reports and on the departmental website.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders (AAOs), the annual Portfolio Budget Statements, in the department's annual reports and on the departmental website.

-According to the Administrative Arrangements Order (AAO) made on 14 December 2011, the Department dealt with:
+According to the AAO made on 14 December 2011, the department dealt with: